AngelicaMarc/OPTCONproject/README.md

 DEFINITION OF MATRICES Qt and Rt

 We've defined the matrices for linear quadratic optimal problem for the state stack and the input stack.
-We want an high precision definition in state variables VV and alfa, so we use high numbers in matrices defined.
+We want high precision definition in state variables VV and alfa, so we use high numbers in matrices defined.

 COMPUTATION OF STAGE COST AND TERMINAL COST

 We've computed the stage cost function and the terminal cost function.
-The first one compute the cost function until T-1 instant, instead the other one computest the terminal cost at T instant.
+The first one compute the cost function until T-1 instant, instead the other one computes the terminal cost at T instant.
 These functions take values in input from the "parameters" and "cost" functions.
 In the first one are defined states and inputs, in the second one we've defined the reference trajectories.

 GENERATION OF REFERENCE TRAJECTORY